+Our City: Our Plan was approved by Full Council in March 2022.
 To ensure that the Council's resource continues to be aligned to the needs and priorities of local people the plan has been refreshed.
-Our City: Our Plan sets out how the Council will continue to work alongside its local, regional, and national partners to improve outcomes for local people.
+In March 2023, Council approved the refreshed Our City: Our Plan which provides the strategic framework for delivering the ambition that 'Wulfrunians will live longer, healthier lives'.
+It sets out how the Council will continue to work alongside its local, regional, and national partners to improve outcomes for local people.